cjsanderson17/iqtesting/README.md

 # iqtesting
 Here's a list of things to do:
+  - Visual Design
+    - Create image for Welcome page
+    - Create image for Info page
-  - Create img for welcome and info pages
+    - Create images for questions
-  - Add finish button functionality
+  - Code
     - Calculate score
     - Send data to database
-  - Add pictures to buttons
+    - Add images to buttons
+  - Other
-  - Create questions
+    - Design Questions

 Clean up to do:
-  - Colour scheme, background, text, buttons, unavailable btn, progress bar etc.
+  - Visual Design
+    - Colour scheme
+    - Button visuals
+    - Progress bar visuals
+  - Code
-  - How data is saved locally, currently includes text so i can read it easily
+    - Finalise form in which data is saved - currentlyincludes text for me to read